waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Rival Pixel (Silph Co.):** PIDGEOT (Lv.
 37), GROWLITHE (Lv.
 35), EXEGGCUTE (Lv.
 38), ALAKAZAM (Lv.
 35), VAPOREON (Lv.
 40)

 ## VI.
 Current Plans & Strategies
-- **Objective:** Explore Seafoam Islands B4F.
+- **Objective:** Explore Seafoam Islands B3F.
-- **Plan:** After a series of falls, I've landed on B4F.
-I have fixed my documentation and tools.
+- **Plan:** After a series of falls and a ladder climb, I've landed on B3F.
 My next step is to use my `automated_explorer` to systematically map out this floor.

 ## VII.
 Immediate Tasks & Cleanup
 - **CRITICAL:** Place map markers (🚪, one-way) on the holes on Seafoam Islands 1F, B1F, B2F, and B3F as soon as I can return to those floors.
 This is a major protocol violation I must correct.